 When I was a child I would spend all day playing.
 During the summer months I would spend my waking hours outside, barely coming in to eat unless my mom forced me to or bribed me.
 During the colder months I would spend all day making up stories with my dolls, stuffed animals or playing hairdresser with friends.
 We would often color each other’s hair rainbow.
 We let our imaginations run wild all day long and I believe it made me a much more creative and ultimately successful adult.

 Today my daughter’s favorite color is rainbow but life is so much different for her than it was for me.
 At 4 and a half-years-old she gets homework in preschool.
 Sure she has plenty of playtime too but her days are much more structured.
 She starts kindergarten next year and I’m a bit concerned she is going to miss out on opportunities to let her imagination run wild.

-When my daughter and my son are home I try to do things with them that will inspire them to be imaginative.
-They would love it if I play with them all the time and lead the way, but let’s face it, sometimes I can play with them and sometimes I can’t.
+When my daughter and my son are home I try to do activities with them that will inspire imaginative play.
+They would love it if I could play with them all the time and lead the way, but let’s face it, sometimes I can play with them and sometimes I can’t.
 Other times I’m capable of playing with them, and do, but believe it’s important that they cultivate their own imaginations instead of relying on me to set the scene.